aneldev/dyna-ts-react-module-boilerplate/README.md

 Under the `dev/public/` folder is the http folder of the application, you should not do anything there because this is not distributed.

+Create your showcase updating the file `dev/showcase/showcase.tsx`.
+The [https://github.com/aneldev/dyna-showcase](documentation) to create your showcase in easy enough.

 ## Develop / Debug / Preview

 This boilerplate uses the [dyna-showcase](https://github.com/aneldev/dyna-showcase) to show how your module is rendered under different props.
-The concept is the same as the StoryBook but it is much lighter and without styles and some tools that helps on developemennt.
+The concept is the same as the StoryBook but it is much lighter and without styles and some tools that helps the debugging and development.

 - Implement your component(s) under `src/`
 - Implement the usage of your components(s) in `dev/showcase/showcase.tsx`